-The total site area is currently 1.29ha; allocated for residential development for between 80-120 dwellings.
-Given the size of the site, it is assumed that the residential development onsite will either be high density housing or utilise multistorey flats.
-In any case it is assumed that given the scale of the development it is likely to cover the majority of the site area.
-To reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the modelled fluvial and surface water design flood extent.
+The total site area is currently 0.08 ha; allocated for residential development between 12 and 18 dwellings.
+It is assumed that given the scale of the development it is likely to cover the majority of the site area.
+To reduce the impact on floodplain storage, building footprints and infrastructure should be sited outside of the small area lying within the modelled design flood extent.
+This should in turn reduce the need for compensatory storage which could compromise the land available for development.